akashsingh1994/new-rep/README.md

 * task 2 : Push the applcation in new branch named Dev
 * task 3 : Create a dev environment for the application.
 * task 4 : Update the virsion 2 of the application on the dev environment using k8s menifest file with the rolling update strategy.
 Make sure the minReadySeconds will be 10 sec and the maxUnavailable pods will be 2 and maxSurge will be 2.
-* task 5 : If the application is updated with no downtime than update the application version v2
+* task 5 : If the application is updated with no downtime than update the application version v2 by merging the brance on master.